rajshankarm1213/Hades_II_Approval_Process/README.md

 ## Features

-- Adds additional Fear options to the "Oath of the Unseen" bounties, in the form of _Approval Process_ from the "Pact of Punishment" bounty in the original game.
+- Adds additional Fear options to the "Oath of the Unseen" bounties, in the form of _Approval Process_ from the "Pact of Punishment" bounty in the original game as _Vow of Acceptance_.
-- **Approval Process**:
+- **Vow of Acceptance**:
-  - You have fewer choices when offered Boons, items, or upgrades, 1 per rank.
+  - You have 1/2 fewer choices when offered Boons, items, or upgrades.
 - Two ranks in total, the first one adds 2 Fear and the second one adds 3 Fear.
 This takes the maximum possible Fear count to 60.
 (As of v0.91027)

 ## Installation